 Douglas Rain was not just a stage actor but he was part of the Stratford Festival’s founding company and remained a stalwart of their productions for decades.
 In the festival’s first season in 1953, Rain played the Marquis of Dorset and Tyrrell in Richard III.
 He went on to appear on the Ontario theatre company’s stages for 32 seasons.
 Other appearances include being in the cast of Macbeth (1978) with Maggie Smith as Lady Macbeth, and Humpty Dumpty in Alice Through the Looking Glass (1994), with Sarah Polley.
 He made his last appearance at Stratford in 1998.

 In a media release, the Artistic Director of Stratford, Antoni Cimolino said, “Canadian theatre has lost one of its greatest talents and a guiding light in its development.
 Douglas Rain was that rare artist: an actor deeply admired by other actors.”

 Born in Winnipeg in 1928, Douglas Rain began his career as a child actor on CBC radio.
 He later attended the University of Manitoba, studied acting at the Banff School of Fine Arts in Alberta, and then at the Old Vic Theatre School in England.

-Douglas Rain was 90 when he died of natural causes Sunday morning at St. Marys Memorial Hospital in St. Marys, Ontario.
+Douglas Rain was 90 when he died of natural causes on November 11 at St. Marys Memorial Hospital in St. Marys, Ontario.
 The Stratford Festival has announced that they will dedicate the coming season’s production of Othello to his memory.

 Click here for more about Douglas Rain.